Trezor Hardware Wallet

 Works with Everything

-Trezor supports over 1,800 cryptocurrencies and tokens, making it one of the most versatile hardware wallets available:
+Your Trezor supports over 1,800 cryptocurrencies and tokens, making it one of the most versatile hardware wallets you can buy:

 Open Source = More Safe

-Trezor's open-source codebase allows security researchers and developers worldwide to continuously audit and improve the wallet's security, with the transparent development process ensuring that vulnerabilities are quickly identified and patched without any hidden code or backdoors.
-The entire firmware, bootloader, and software stack are publicly available on GitHub for independent verification.
+You can verify every line of Trezor's open-source codebase yourself, as security researchers and developers worldwide continuously audit and improve the wallet's security.
+The entire firmware, bootloader, and software stack are publicly available on GitHub, so you never have to rely on blind trust.

 This transparency builds trust through verifiability.
 You don't need to trust Trezor's claims about security - you can verify the code yourself or rely on the thousands of security researchers who have already audited it.
 This open approach has made Trezor the most scrutinised and therefore most trusted hardware wallet in the industry.